-2.17.1 1.
-Simultaneously restoring the mirror disks on both of the active and standby servers from same disk image 2.17.2 0 2.17.3 Restoring the mirror disk on the single server from the disk image
+2.17.1.
+Simultaneously restoring the mirror disks on both of the active and standby servers from the same disk image 2.17.2.
+Simultaneously restoring the mirror disks on both of the active and standby servers from their respective disk images 2.17.3.
+Restoring the mirror disk on the single server from the disk image